NoisyFlake/NSaneRetroPatcher/README.md

 ## How it works

+Note: This is only interesting for you if you intend to add new music files for the patcher.
+If you only want to patch your game, you can stop reading here and just download the patcher.

 ### Patching the game files

 Every level consists of a .pak file found in the archives folder of the game.
 These files can be extracted, edited and re-packed using `quickbms` in combination with an older script for Marvel Ultimate Alliance 2, both can be found inside the [vendor folder](/vendor).